syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Shape-Annotations.md

 ### How to modify the shape annotation

-Shape annotation’s properties can be programmatically modified through `Settings` in `ShapeAnnotationChangedEventArgs`.
+Shape annotation’s properties can be programmatically modified through `Settings` in `[ShapeAnnotationChangedEventArgs] (https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.ShapeAnnotationChangedEventArgs.html)`.

 The following code snippet explains how to modify the selected annotation’s properties.